-Q3 How many glasses of white wine do you usually have per week?
+Q3 The question asks how many glasses of white wine the participant usually has per week.
 You should emphasize the word 'white' when you deliver this question.
 On occasion the respondent may request to modify downward their estimate for Q2 if they mentally added together red and white wine consumption together.